Forestcore – The Ultimate Nature Aesthetic

 • Heavy coats, as well as lightweight ones

-• Leather boots, and other non-rubber boots, preferably ones which are worn down and brown in colour
+• Leather boots, and other non-rubber boots, preferably ones that are worn down and brown in colour

-As a general rule, forestcore outfits tend to be casual and weather-proof, consisting of lots of dark colours, such as greens, navy, browns and black.
+As a general rule, forestcore outfits tend to be casual and weather-proof, consisting of lots of dark colors, such as greens, navy, browns, and black.

 Because of the key value of being in touch with nature, forestcore clothing does not include any furs or anything that is fur-like is made from synthetic materials.